It was a one in a million chance.

 Looking up the shop on the Web, it seemed the shop was no longer was in business, but another little boutique on Rue Jacob sold the artisan oils from J. LeBlanc, and Robert, determined to help me acquire what I wanted, rang them up.
 Madame, in a mixture of English and French, informed us that she would be open until 7 but closed tomorrow.
 It was already 5:30.

 “I’m not going back out,” I shook my head.
 “I cannot walk any more today.
 The olive oil isn’t that important… I’ll get it next time I come back to Paris, whenever that may be.”
 (Passing through to elsewhere, my previous two visits to the city had both fallen on a Sunday when the shops I wanted to visit where shut.)

 We could take the Metro, my partner suggested, but I knew from my experience of living in Paris years ago that although the distance was short as a crow flies, crossing the river and then getting to St.-Germain-des-Prés from our current location involved three different metro lines.
 At peak commuter time, this hardly seemed appealing.
 Not only would we be squished like sardines into a packed and stuffy subway car, there would still be walking and stairs.

-We could take a taxi, my mate offered, earnestly trying to get me my long awaited huile d’olive.
+We could take a taxi, my mate offered, earnestly trying to get me the long awaited huile d’olive in its beautiful earthenware bottle.
 “That’s crazy,” I shook my head.
 “Traffic is at a standstill out there.”

 “You’re not coming to Paris and not getting your oil,” my beloved countered.
 “You’ve missed it on the past two trips.”